 And then Tally learned that she could let her sisters choose the movie once in a while, and it would still be a lot more fun!

-Here’s a simple litmus test that I’ve been asking writers to apply to their picture books:
+Here’s a simple litmus test that I’ve been asking writers to apply to their picture book lessons:

 If you remove the lesson at the end, does the story stand alone?